 At this point, the Discovery period begins where both parties seek to review the evidence of the opposing side.
 During Discovery there are written depositions, examinations of witnesses, and the recording of the facts of the case.
 Fact witnesses, those people directly involved with the events are usually deposed first with expert witnesses like doctors or other medical personnel being deposed last.

 The court cannot rule on an issue unless there is a motion to consider.
 During the Discovery period, there are many visits to the court to determine the scope of the Discovery.
-The purpose of this activity is to narrow down the issues that will eventually be considered at a trail.
-The Motions in Limine will dictate the admissibility of evidence
+The purpose of this activity is to narrow down the issues that will eventually be considered at a trial.
+The Motions in Limine will dictate the admissibility of evidence in the trial.

 Dispute Resolution and Trial